bipio-server/bipio/README.md

 ----

-bip.io is a nodejs based web automation framework which runs 'bips'.
+bip.io is a nodejs based web automation framework that runs 'bips'.
 A Bip is a web automation agent.
-A Bip can connect many different web services together for performing useful work and either act on your behalf or perform a workflow on command.
+A Bip can connect many different web services together for performing useful work and either act on your behalf or perform at your command.

 Bips can take actions in sequence or in parallel, and chain web services together as you like.
-They can be put to work via Web Hooks, Email or some other kind of managed event.
+They can be put to work via Web Hooks, Email or trigger on custom events.

 bip.io can be installed alongside your existing open source app or prototype for out-of-band message transformation, feed aggregation, queuing, social network fanout or whatever you like, even on your Rasberry Pi.

-It's a RESTful JSON API that supports account level namespacing and multiple domains ([fqdn](http://en.wikipedia.org/wiki/Fully_qualified_domain_name)) per account.
+This server software is a RESTful JSON API supporting account level namespacing and multiple domains ([fqdn](http://en.wikipedia.org/wiki/Fully_qualified_domain_name)) per account.
 Clients authenticate over HTTP Basic.

 bip.io is dynamic, flexible, fast, modular, opinionless and gplv3 open source.